ericcxie/ericxie.ca/src/content/blog/shopify.md

 ## New York City Burst

 One of the highlights of my internship was getting to spend a week in New York City for a "burst"—an in-person gathering that happens about twice a year.
-Since many many people work remotely, we have colleagues from all over the world so these bursts are a great opportunity for everyone to come together and connect face-to-face.
+Since many people work remotely, we have colleagues from all over the world so these bursts are a great opportunity for everyone to come together and connect face-to-face.

 ![burst](/img/blog/shopify/burst.webp)